UData-Orange/kuplift/README.md

 1. Encoding data using a discretization method for treatment effect (uplift) modeling called _UMODL_.

-2. Same as above but optimized through the use of a modified version of Khiops, written in C++.
+2. OptimizedUnivariateEncoding is an optimized version of the umodl algorithm written in C++ for continuous and categorical variables.

 3. Variable selection for uplift modeling with _UMODL-FS_.